HaoxiangYou/DiffRL/README.md

 - 🎯 Smoother optimization: Gradient norms are better normalized, leading to more stable and efficient training.

-- 🧩 No need for external differentiable renderers: D.VA avoids dependence on additional differentiable rendering software.
+- 🔄 No need for external differentiable renderers: D.VA avoids dependence on additional differentiable rendering software.

-### Differentiable Rendering
+### 🧩 Differentiable Rendering for Robot Learning

-Although D.VA does not require any additional differentiable rendering software, we also provide optional differentiable rendering modules as part of this project for advanced use cases and experimentation.
+Although <strong>D.VA</strong> does not require any additional differentiable rendering software, we also provide optional differentiable rendering modules as part of this project for advanced use cases and experimentation.
-A separate repository containing these differentiable rendering software can be found [here](https://github.com/HaoxiangYou/torch3d_robo).
+Most implementations are located in the `viewer/torch3d_robo` directory.
+A standalone version of this differentiable rendering library is also available in a [separate repository](https://github.com/HaoxiangYou/torch3d_robo).

 ## Results

-### 🎥 Examples of training
+### 🎥 Examples of Training
 We provide example videos demonstrating how D.VA learns to control using <strong>only pixel-based observations</strong>.

 The experiments are conducted on a single RTX 4080 GPU.